nodejs/node/doc/api/assert.md

 * [Object wrappers][] are compared both as objects and unwrapped values.
 * `Object` properties are compared unordered.
 * [`Map`][] keys and [`Set`][] items are compared unordered.
-* Recursion stops when both sides differ or either side encounters a circular reference.
+* Recursion stops when both sides differ or both sides encounter a circular reference.
 * Implementation does not test the [`[[Prototype]]`][prototype-spec] of objects.